 What is Application Testing?

-Application Testing is a set of activities conducted through scripts with the motive of finding errors in software.
+Application Testing is defined as a software testing type conducted through scripts with the motive of finding errors in software.
 It deals with tests for the entire application.

 It helps to enhance the quality of your applications while reducing costs, maximizing ROI, and saving development time.